SkynetLabs/deploy-to-skynet-action/README.md

 # Deploy to Skynet action

-This action deploys a directory to [Skynet](https://siasky.net) and comments on pull request with a skylink url.
+This action deploys a directory to Skynet and comments on pull request with a skylink url (defaults to [siasky.net](https://siasky.net) portal).

 ![Screenshot of Pull Request notification](screenshot.png)